 Attend Six Classroom Sessions:

-Participants will be expected to make contact with 10 potential customers each week and share the feedback they receive in subsequent classes.
-Electronic surveys don’t count towards your 10/week goal as real-time interactions are much more valuable and useful.
+Participants will be expected to make contact with potential customers each week and share the feedback they receive in subsequent classes, aiming for a total of at least 25 customers by the end of the course.
+Teams who conduct more interviews are more successful in truly understanding their target market.
+Electronic surveys don’t count; real-time interactions are much more valuable and useful.
 All participants will be trained and learn best practices for how to conduct stakeholder interviews as part of the I-Corps program.

 - Explore real-world impact of your research and technology